 The mention of the Nagas and Sarpas is also found in the Mahabharata.
 In the sacred Hindu text of Bhagavad Gita, one may witness how Lord Krishna tells Arjuna that Vasuki and Ananta represent him amongst the Sarpas and Nagas.

 by Hindus throughout India.
 According to the Hindu calendar, few days are considered very significant to worship the Snake God and the Panchami Tithi especially during the holy month of Shravan Maas.
 This month is considered highly auspicious to worship the Snake God.
-Nag Panchami is one of those extremely significant days and it is observed on the Shukla Paksha Panchami during the holy Shravan month.
+It is one of those extremely significant days and it is observed on the Shukla Paksha Panchami during the holy Shravan maas.

 It is believed that any Puja offered to snakes would reach the Snake God.
 Thus, people worship live snakes on this auspicious day as a representative of the Snake God, who are revered and worshiped dearly in Hinduism.
-Although there are several Snake Gods, the following twelve are worshiped during Nag Panchami Puja –
+Although there are several Snake Gods, the following twelve are worshiped during Naga Panchami Puja;

-Before the beginning of the puja on Nag Panchami day, reciting this mantra as many times as possible is considered very beneficial and will set the right tone for performing this vrat.
+Before the beginning of the puja on Naga Panchami day, reciting this mantra as many times as possible is considered very beneficial and will set the right tone for performing this vrat.

 After chanting this mantra, sankalpam for the vratha is done, followed by the fast and the puja.
-Nag Devata idol is bathed and milk is offered as Naivedya.
-The Ksheerabhishek is followed by the Jalabhishek, and puja is performed with sandal, flowers, incense, deepa, dhupa, sweest, fruits, etc. the following mantra should be chanted during puja.
+Naga Devata idol is bathed and milk is offered as Naivedya.
+The Ksheerabhishek is followed by the Jalabhishek, and puja is performed with sandal, flowers, incense, deepa, dhupa, sweest, fruits, etc. the following mantra should be chanted during puja;

 This mantra is usually followed by the Gayatri Mantra, which should be chanted as much as one possibly can.